 Obstructive Sleep Apnoea (OSA) results in interrupted breathing during sleep.
 It is caused by the muscles that control your tongue, tonsils and soft palate relaxing and collapsing inwards during sleep.
 This restricts or completely blocks the airway in the throat.
 This triggers your brain to wake you from deep sleep so your airway opens and normal breathing resumes.
-The repeated interruptions to sleep can make the sufferer feel very tired during the day.
+The repeated interruptions to sleep can make the sufferer feel extremely tired.

 Untreated, OSA increases the risk of high blood pressure, heart attack, stroke, obesity and type 2 diabetes.
 There are as many types of insurance policy as there are health problems and fortunately sleep apnoea travel insurance is possible to find at reasonable prices.